 What Are Some of the Larger Numbers in French?

-Watch the video as many times as you need, until you feel you can give the French translations as we go!
+Watch the video as many times as you need, until you feel you can give the French translations as the video plays!

 Now we can see what we’ve learned.
 Look at the English and see if you can provide the French for these words: